Welcome to the MAPPED lab at the University of Western Ontario!

 Measure construction and validation

 We aim to improve efficient assessment of complex clinical phenomena.

-Previous measures include the Self-Concept and Identity Measure (SCIM), and a short-form version of the widely used Difficulties in Emotion Regulation Scale.
+Previous measures include the Self-Concept and Identity Measure (SCIM), and a short-form version of the widely used Difficulties in Emotion Regulation Scale (DERS-SF).
 These instruments have been translated into several languages and validated with a number of populations internationally.